AnthonyTurrigiano/lectures/js-basics.md

 When used as a constructor, a function is called  a _Constructor Function_.
-By convention a CF has an upper cased first letter. _Constructor Functions_ are used in conjuction with the `new` operator.
+By convention a CF has an upper cased first letter. _Constructor Functions_ are used in conjunction with the `new` operator.
 The `new` operator creates a fresh object and apply the CF to that object.
 The  `this` pointer refers to that new object. is meant to refer to the new object.

 :warning: This function's `prototype` property is used to initialize the new object's _prototype link_.